Rights and Permissions

 It is our mission to disseminate the intellectual work of our authors and editors to a maximum number of readers, both now and in the future.
 In order to do so, we distribute our publications worldwide, both in printed and in electronic form, and keep them available for long periods of time, often decades.
 With a view to preservation for the future, we store our printed publications in various national archives and our electronic publications in the E-Depot of the Dutch National Library and with Portico.

-Under certain conditions Brill allows the posting of publications in online repositories and open archives (self-archiving).
+Brill allows the posting of publications in online repositories and open archives (self-archiving or Green Open Access), under certain conditions.
 The following is allowed, always with proper acknowledgement to the original publication:

 - Authors of articles published by Brill are permitted to self-archive the submitted (pre-peer-review) version of the article at any time.
 The submitted version of an article is the author's version that has not been peer-reviewed, nor had any value added to it by Brill (such as formatting or copy editing).